larissastorck/itsalive/README.md

 # It's Alive

-Developed in Unity for the Brownser platform.
+Developed in Unity for the Web platform.

 Unity version 2019.2.0f1